Richard Toll

-Richard Toll is a town in northern Senegal, lying on the south bank of the River Senegal, just east of Rosso.
+Richard Toll is a town and urban commune in northern Senegal, lying on the south bank of the River Senegal, just east of Rosso.
 Originally a colonial town, it was named for the park of the Château de Baron Roger, laid out by botanist Jean Michel Claude Richard.
 A rice-growing scheme was originally initiated by France's colonial development organisation, FIDES, in 1949 with an initial cultivated area of 6000 ha.
 The town's main industry is sugar.
-The estimated population in 2007 was 70,000.
+The population in 2023 was 73,147.

 History

 Until 1817, at roughly the location of Richard Toll there were two communities, Ndiangué and Xhouma, inhabited by the Mbodi — descendants of Brack and followers of the royalist Walo tradition.
 In 1817 the French government's most senior representative in the region, Schmaltz, created an outpost community on the River Senegal, naming it l’Escale.

 In 1822, the new governor, Baron Jacques-François Roger, sent a botanist and nurseryman named Jean Michel Claude Richard to work in L'Escale and renamed it Richard's Toll, with Toll being the word for Farm in Pulaar, a local language.
 At this time there were 28 residents, and 1,148 nomadic workers living in Toll.
 It grew greatly in 1945 with the creation of the Mission Agricole du Sénégal, which also brought other institutions such as a hospital, and chapel, and a school.
 There was a rapid demographic growth in 1970 with the implementation of the Compagnie Sucrière Sénégalaise, which brought in around 15,000 inhabitants and brought about two phenomena: the joining of the local villages, and the creation of new neighbourhoods.

 By 1980, Richard Toll had six neighbourhoods: Escale, Ndaingue, Ndiaw, Khoum Wadi, Khoum Peul, and Ndombo Al'Arabi.
 Since then the city has grown and evolved into what it is today, including the addition of neighbourhoods such as Campement, Thiaback, GAE2, and Taouey.